Code-Institute-Submissions/latinmix-fitness/README.md

 - **Contact** Home page and Contact page feature: small section with business adress and embedded Google Maps.

+- **Contact Forms** Contact page feature: two forms are available on the contact page.
+One is for miscellanious queries and the second is an option to subscribe for the Newsletter.
+All fields are required on both forms.

 ### Features left to implement
 Currently the business does not have a YouTube Channel, but it plans to create one in the future.
 Once the channel is created, the Footer of every page must be updated with the YouTube account and link.